 EyeLink systems can be integrated with a wide range of other neurophysiological recording devices, including EEG and fNIRS equipment.
-A range of common integration solutions are outlined below.
+A range of common integration solutions is outlined below.
 More detailed technical information is available on the support forum.

 BioSemi produces state-of-the-art EEG instruments for researchers.
 Integrating Biosemi EEG hardware with an EyeLink eye tracker is very easy, requiring a simple trigger cable.
 Our stimulus presentation software, Experiment Builder has dedicated biometric device control nodes that streamline the integration process.
-For more information, please see our Biosemi and EyeLink section on the Hardware Integration page.
+For more information, please see our BioSemi and EyeLink section on the Hardware Integration page.

 Brain Products provides EEG hardware and software solutions for neurophysiological research.
 The hardware integration between Brain Products EEG systems and our eye trackers involves a combination of TCP/IP and TTL communication.
-Experiment Builder, has dedicated nodes for easy synchronization and integration.
+Experiment Builder has dedicated nodes for easy synchronization and integration.
 For more information, please see our Brain Products and EyeLink section on the Hardware Integration page.

 Compumedics Neuroscan is a leading provider of technologies for high-density EEG recordings and electromagnetic source localization.
 Integrating Neuroscan EEG hardware with EyeLink systems is very straightforward and simply requires a trigger cable.
 SR Research Experiment Builder has dedicated nodes that facilitate integrating Neuroscan EEG with EyeLink systems.
 More integration information is available in our EyeLink-Compumedics Neuroscan section on the Hardware Integration page.